FloDesign/flo-design-v4/source/blog/developer_thoughts.md

 ###The Stack

 You'll notice we're all this way into the process and we haven't mentioned the build technology yet!
 It's a common misconception that a project starts with the platform it's going to be built on and goes from there.
 Here at FloDesign we work out what the project entails and then pick the platform that fits best.
-Choices range from an open-source system, which can be tweaked and changed to suit the project to a fully bespoke build for more complex apps.
-When we select tech it has to provide the best fit for the project, as well as being scalable for when we expand the functionality.
+Choices range from an open-source, off-the-shelf system, which can be tweaked and changed to suit the project, to a fully bespoke build for more complex apps.
+When we select tech it has to provide the best fit for the project, as well as being scalable for when or if we expand the functionality.

+###Prototyping and iteration

+Next we start with prototyping.
+We like to get into code as soon as possible to allow the client to have a play and see the direction the project is going in.
+Iterative development allows us to produce in sprints, test and deploy to the client quickly, which means that any changes in direction can be accommodated early on.

+###Ongoing development

+Our work doesn't stop once the project is live.
+While we aim to get the best fit for the project's users, it's not always easy to know exactly what they want.
+We work with the client, post launch, to analyse collected data and design new features or content.

+tl;dr: Start small so you don't waste time & money, analyse, iterate, improve.